Why An Associate Degree Pays Off

 3 reasons an associate degree is a good investment

 While any type of learning can build out your resume or help you gain new skills and knowledge, for those who do want to work toward a career that requires a college degree, an associate degree can be a good investment.

 The average cost of an associate degree is lower.
 On average, the cost to attend a two-year college is about $10,598 per year for a total of $21,196.
 Public four-year colleges can cost anywhere between $30,000 and $100,000 for the entire program.
 That’s a big difference!
 The cost alone can often make an associate degree seem like the better route, especially when you can start a career after graduation.
-Online degree programs, like Penn Foster’s Veterinary Technician Associate Degree, can be even more affordable, with a total cost of around $6,684 - which can be paid in monthly installments as low as $59 per month in the first semester.
+Online degree programs like Penn Foster College's Associate Degrees can be even more affordable and offer the benefit of monthly payment plan options to fit your budget.

 With an associate degree, you’re likely to make more than someone with only a high school diploma.
 The higher your education level, the more likely you are to make a higher starting salary.
 Depending on the program you study and the field you work in, those with an associate degree can earn an average salary of $41,496 per year.
 And those with an associate degree also have a much lower average unemployment rate - 2.7% were unemployed in 2019 compared to 3.7% of high school graduates.

 An associate degree can pay for itself.
 The cost of an associate degree is lower, especially with an online college like Penn Foster.
 With that being said, the potential yearly salary for those with this kind of degree is nearly 5 times more than what you paid for your education.